-At the crossroads of theories of the political economy of communication, platform studies and Artificial Intelligence (AI), the research simultaneously mobilizes social logic, in order to shed light on the very confusing evolution of automated fact-checking initiatives in Africa.
+The research navigates the intersection of theories related to the political economy of communication, platform studies, and Artificial Intelligence (AI).
+It employs social logic to elucidate the complex evolution of automated fact-checking initiatives in Africa.
 This study focuses on the fact-checking website, Africacheck, and the local system, Check4decision, which have been tested by Senegalese academics.
 The article first specifies the theoretical anchoring and the methodological approach.
-It then analyzes economic logic of dependency, platformization, and experimentation, surrounding these initiatives and ultimately outlines the limitations of automatic verification in the African context.
+It then analyzes the economic logic of dependency, platformization, and experimentation, surrounding these initiatives and ultimately outlines the limitations of automatic verification in the African context.